maelchiotti/GTagger/README.md

 ## TODO

-- Use a GridLayout and QFrames to display the songs in a prettier way
+- Improve the display of the songs list
-  - Add get methods for the tags to return a placeholder in case a tag is empty

 - Toggle the save lyrics button automatically